renehamburger/blinx/README.md

 Let me know about bugs or improvements that would be useful: [blinx.add.in@gmail.com](mailto:blinx.add.in@gmail.com)

 ### Roadmap
+- For the present Word add-on, there are 2 remaining objectives:
+  - Move to a public API like https://bibles.org/pages/api to obtain the online passage.
+  - Allow to switch between English and German Bibles and Bible references through the options dialog.
+At the moment, such a switch needs to happen in the code and has a couple of bugs.
 - A complete redesign of the core functionality of the plugin into a cross-platform library that could also be made available through a public API would be desirable.
 - A plugin system could be used to add any data source for retrieving Scripture passages (e.g., BibleWorks, Logos, theWord, free online Bibles & Bible APIs).
 - Custom add-ons for Word, Open Office Writer, Adobe Acrobat, Google Docs could then be added to creating Bible links on the fly.